deffer/authz-page/README.md

     mvn package

-## Running (deploying)
+## Running manually

-Configure properties (following example in `src/main/resources/application.properties`) ans place it in a working folder.
+Configure properties (following example in `src/main/resources/application.properties`) and place it in a working folder.
 Run

     nohup java -jar authz-page-xx.jar >as.out 2>&1 &